Ultrasound Scans: How Do They Work Efficiently?

 • Technical expertise in operating ultrasound equipment

-• An understanding of anatomy and physiology
+• A deep understanding of anatomy and physiology

-• Excellent patient care skills
+• Strong patient care skills

-• The ability to interpret sonographic data
+• The ability to interpret sonographic data accurately

 Educational Pathways and Certification